 Schedule Your Baking Days

-No one knows your schedule like you do.
+No one knows your schedule as you do.
 Take a few minutes to jot down which days you are available for lots of baking.
-If it’s three days, only choose three categories such as; cookies, candy and bread.
+If it’s three days, only choose three categories such as; cookies, candy, and bread.

 You will be able to maximize your kitchen space by sticking to one type of dessert to bake in one day.
 Most of those recipes will use similar ingredients which will already be out.
 Grab the free printable calendar below.

 Choose recipes that make more than one flavor if possible.
 For example, our Homemade Yeast Rolls recipe can be shaped as Crescent Rolls.
 These can be frozen and baked later.
 You can also use this same recipe to make Cinnamon Rolls with a few minor changes.
 I would love to receive a big pan of homemade cinnamon rolls as a gift from the kitchen.